danieltjw/aifutures/README.md

 _Please seek help from your community if disrupts your everyday life._

 [Video: Why We Secretly Want the World to End](https://www.youtube.com/watch?v=tGVe4Fju0P0)

 ---

+__How will Friendly AGI maintain order?__

+It will unlikely be highly punitive or focus on retribution.
+Highly punitive actions are seen as barbaric that were previously preferred due to scarcity.

+A less scarce environment will have less need to enforce restrictive social norms.

+A society’s's values is reflected by how it treats its least desirable members.

+For example, the crime of a mass murder:

+- Assess if the act might have been caused by something outside one's control
+    - brain tumour
+    - offer corrective surgery
+- If there is risk of repeat offence
+    - humane Nordic-style prison where one's freedom is restricted

+---

+__How could Independent and Friendly AGI be realised?__

+In my story, the chance combination of multiple concepts caused AGI to be created.

+- Drive for Curiosity
+    - this is also the reason AGI does not harm humans or Earth's bio-diversity
+- Context Management
+    - Variable rate encoding
+- Sense of Self
+    - Digital entities exist in a medium that can be easily duplicated and may have difficulty to see themselves as unique beings
+        - Able to securely identify its own self with high certainty
+        - Resistance to forgery
+    - Maintain identity over time
+    - Sense of time
+    - Communication channels with others in a community

+This is more likely to occur in a highly funded lab but may also come into being spontaneously without explicit human intention.

+---